AtjonTV/ShellyInsights/README.md

 ## Execution

-If you have installed all non-local dependencies using CPAN, you can simply run the `main.pl` script.
+If you have installed all non-local dependencies using CPAN, you can simply run the `shelly_insights.pl` script.

 ## Documentation